patrickmmartin/2.8284271247461900976033774484194/musings.md

-maybe swap the order of the NR examples to illustrate the difference?
+DONE maybe swap the order of the NR examples to illustrate the difference?

 	seed values